 10. Delicata: Delicata squash, Bohemian squash, peanut squash, or sweet potato squash, this oblong variety of squash with its lemon tinted and green orangey streaked, edible outer cover and soft, creamy and sweet potato tasting inner pulp, make it an ideal choice for stuffing and roasting.
 This belongs to the family of summer squash, but some consider it to be a winter squash.

-12. Tromboncino: A one foot long, pale green colored, heirloom plant from Liguria, also known as zuchetta, has greater pest resistant property compared to other squash.
+12. Tromboncino: A one-foot-long, pale green-colored, heirloom plant from Liguria, also known as zuchetta, has greater pest-resistant properties compared to other squash.
 It is slower in growth than other squashes but remains popular in Italy and abroad.

 Health Benefits Of Squash

-Squash is a nutrient rich vegetable.
+Is squash good for you?
+Yes!
+Squash is a nutrient-rich vegetable.
 Summer squash generally has higher water content than denser varieties of winter squash.
 Hence, winter squash is considered more nutritious.
-However, both the varieties of squash offer various health benefits.
+However, both varieties of squash offer various health benefits.

 1. Beneficial For Heart

 Yellow squash can reduce the risk of heart disease, as it contains negligible fat and almost no cholesterol.
 It also contains magnesium which has been shown to reduce the risk of heart attack and stroke.
 Magnesium along with potassium helps in reducing high blood pressure, whereas vitamin C and beta-carotene levels aid in preventing the oxidation of cholesterol.
-These nutrients abate the development of atherosclerosis by preventing the build-up of oxidized cholesterol in the walls of the blood vessels.
+These nutrients abate the development of atherosclerosisi XThickening of inner artery walls with plaque build ups that causes high cholesterol, obesity, diabetes, and high blood pressure. by preventing the build-up of oxidized cholesterol in the walls of the blood vessels.

 2. Good for Weight Loss

 Summer squash for weight loss is a very good choice, as it is fat-free and very low in calories.
-A cup of yellow squash contains about 36 calories, 7 grams carbohydrates, 1 gram protein and less than 1 gram fat besides being cholesterol free.
+A cup of yellow squash contains about 36 calories, 7 grams of carbohydrates, 1 gram of protein, and less than 1 gram of fat, besides being cholesterol-free.
 It derives its few calories from its carbohydrate content which is also quite low.
-Hence, if you want to lose weight, you can easily replace higher calorie vegetables like potatoes and corn with yellow squash.
+Hence, you can replace higher-calorie vegetables like potatoes and corn with yellow squash if you want to lose weight.
+It helps improve your confidence and self-esteem in the long run.

 3. Prevents Cancer